 The Company does not generate income on a regular basis and relies on its capital pool or realisations to fund its investments.
 The Company has stated its desire to hold three years of capital.
 However, the level of the capital pool will vary over time dependent on asset realisations, anticipated investments and access to other forms of capital.
 The Company has the ability to manage its capital consumption by varying the number of investments it makes, the level of capital commitment allocated to each investment, the level of syndication and the ability to realise assets.
-The portfolio The reverse stress test case is highly is actively managed on this basis.
+The portfolio is actively managed on this basis.